yggilabs/games/docs/_posts/2018-03-06-inspired-inspiration.md

 If you want to reward good roleplaying without

-If you want give your players
+If you want give your players a mechanical reason to become more involved in the story

 ## Inspired Inspiration